astrowonk/DC-Metro-Pi-Speaker/README.md

 I can't figure out any easy way to allow users to find their bus stop on the command line.
 It's much easier to just use [Nextbus](http://www.nextbus.com/) and find it on the web based on your route and direction of choice.

+For bus stops with more than one route, the optional bus_route config setting allows you to enter comma delimited routes of interest, or just one route.

 ## Usage:

 Put the script wherever you like, and make it executable.
 You may need to fiddle with the first line to specify where your python interpreter is located.